Upcoming *FREE* Webinars

 Our webinars vary from 30 minutes to one hour.
 After each webinar, Peter Enrico and Scott Chapman will be available for a post-webinar Q and A.

-z/OS I/O Performance: Do You Have a Problem? .....
-October 15th .....
+New Year’s Resolutions for z/OS Performance and Capacity People .....
+February 18th .....
 Sign up has ended.
 Please see Our Presentations page if you would like to download a copy of the presentation slides

 The following webinar is presented in conjunction with SHARE